 Teleconverters generally come in 1.4x or 2.0x.
 My Sony 1.4x teleconverter extends the reach of my 100-400mm lens to 560mm.

 Tripods and Monopods for Wildlife Photographers

 Most wildlife photographers use a tripod or monopod to stabilize their telephoto lens.

 It is possible to shoot wildlife photography without a tripod, but telephoto lenses can be heavy to hold.

-I use a MeFOTO GlobeTrotter carbon fibre tripod.
+I use a MeFOTO GlobeTrotter carbon fiber tripod.
 It extends to 163cm and is lightweight (1.7kg).
 I can convert the tripod to a monopod with ease.
 I prefer to use a monopod if I’m changing positions a lot.

 In 2020, Peak Design will make a play for the tripod market.
 I love Peak Design products, but I haven’t yet gotten my hands on one of their new tripods.
 They are advertised to be durable, lightweight, and extremely compact.
-The carbon fibre version is set to be around $400.
+The carbon fiber version is set to be around $400.